Amaralovelyn/LITA_Class_Documentation/README.md

 # LITA_Class_Documentation
-A documentation of my first class on Data Analysis with the Incubator Hub
+A documentation of my class on Data Analysis with the Incubator Hub

 ## Project Title:
 Data Analysis- Basics of Data Analysis